liuggio/liuggio.github.com/_posts/2014-09-24-speedup-symfony-functional-tests-phpunit.md

 ### The needs

-What we needed was to run tests in parallel *limiting* the number of simultaneously tests by the number of cores on the computer (like parallel), not only by providing information of which *channel* is being used by environment variables (as paratest does) but a stable running suite with a lot of information for each test the goal is to have **to easy make functional parallel testing*.
+What we needed was to run tests in parallel *limiting* the number of simultaneously tests by the number of cores on the computer (like parallel), not only by providing information of which *channel* is being used by environment variables (as paratest does) but a stable running suite with a lot of information for each test the goal is **to easy make functional parallel testing**.

 ### How?